SvenGroot/WslManagementPS/README.md

 If you are using the inbox version of WSL, all properties except for `Windows` and `DefaultDistroVersion` will be null.

-### Stop-Wsl

-The [`Stop-Wsl`][] cmdlet terminates all WSL distributions, and for WSL2 also shuts down the lightweight utility VM.

-This cmdlet wraps the functionality of `wsl.exe --shutdown`.

-There is no benefit to using this over `wsl.exe --shutdown`.
-It is provided purely for the sake of completionism.

 ### Get-WslDistributionOnline

 The [`Get-WslDistributionOnline`][] cmdlet gets information about WSL distributions available